-Physicians highlighted several ways in which telemedicine increases patient access to medical care, including the convenience of not having to: "skip work or find a ride to come to the clinic for things you could do over telemedicine" (P6).
-They stated that telemedicine visits increased patient access by leading to: "people seeking care sooner if they needed to, it's more accessible" (P4).
-Physicians also observed that they felt more comfortable asking patients to follow-up more frequently if warranted, because with telemedicine visits, patients experience fewer travel-related inconveniences such as traffic and parking.
-Several physicians noted that patients missed fewer appointments with telemedicine visits, because when they call patients who do not show up for a telemedicine visit, "patients will pick up their phone....and it's a way to have adherence to their clinical appointment" (P2).
-Since patients who are reached by phone can immediately enter a telemedicine visit, physicians perceived that patients were less likely to miss visits, as exemplified by one physician's comment: "I'd say the no show rate is even less for telehealth [compared to in person visits] because you can get hold of them [patients] easier."
-(P5).
+Physicians highlighted several ways in which telemedicine increases patient access to medical care, including the convenience of not having to "skip work or find a ride to come to the clinic for things you could do over telemedicine" (P6).
+They stated that telemedicine visits increased patient access by leading to "people seeking care sooner if they needed to; it is more accessible" (P4).
+Physicians also observed that they felt more comfortable asking patients to follow up more frequently if warranted because with telemedicine visits, patients experience fewer travel-related inconveniences such as traffic and parking.
+Several physicians noted that patients missed fewer appointments with telemedicine visits because when they call patients who do not show up for a telemedicine visit, "patients will pick up their phone ... and it is a way to have adherence to their clinical appointment" (P2).
+Because patients who are reached by phone can immediately enter a telemedicine visit, physicians perceived that patients were less likely to miss visits, as exemplified by 1 physician's comment: "I'd say the no-show rate is even less for telehealth [compared with in-person visits] because you can get hold of [patients] easier" (P5).

 However, many physicians commented that certain groups of patients have difficulty accessing telemedicine visits.
-These include patients who do not own or have problems using a smartphone, and as one physician explained: "Patients who are less likely to use telehealth are older people who can barely handle their cell phone" (P3).
+These include patients who do not own or have problems using a smartphone, and as 1 physician explained, "Patients who are less likely to use telehealth are older people who can barely handle their cell phone" (P3).
 Physicians also observed that older patients often required substantial assistance to participate in a telemedicine visit.
-As one physician observed: "We have to acknowledge that [telemedicine] is not an easy process, especially for people as they get older and they're not computer savvy.
+As 1 physician observed, "We have to acknowledge that [telemedicine] is not an easy process, especially for people as they get older and they are not computer savvy.
 Designated staff members in the office might need to spend time ahead of the visit, showing them, this is how you do it" (P10).
-Another physician noted that: "Most of my elderly patients, they don't know how to use their phone or the app or they don't really like to deal with technology.
-Initially, they could give some resistance [to telemedicine] but we encourage families to help them and set up for their video visit and that's worked" (P14).
+Another physician noted that "most of my elderly patients, they do not know how to use their phone or the app or they do not really like to deal with technology.
+Initially, they could give some resistance [to telemedicine], but we encourage families to help them and set up for their video visit and that has worked" (P14).

-Another physician observed other obstacles to accessing telemedicine, for example: "if there's any additional barriers like language or cognition barriers from the patient, it can be really hard to get a good history" (P7) via telemedicine.
+Another physician observed other obstacles to accessing telemedicine, for example, "if there's any additional barriers like language or cognition barriers from the patient, it can be really hard to get a good history" (P7) via telemedicine.